Tekisasu-JohnK/Tekisasu-Graphics/docs/ase-file-specs.md

       |  `- Layer2                2
       `- Layer3                   1

-#### NOTE.2
+### NOTE.2

-The layer index is a number to identify any layer in the sprite, for
+The layer index is a number to identify a layer in the sprite.
+Layers are numbered in the same order as Layer Chunks (0x2004) appear in the file, for example:
-example:

     Layer name and hierarchy      Layer index
     -----------------------------------------------